OSSVerse/OSSVerse-In-A-Box/setup.md

 # docker run -d –name sellerui -p 7001:80 sellerui
 ```

-25. Verify that the Seller UI is UP. on browser check the UI at url http://sellerui.DOMAINNAME.com
+25. Verify that the Seller UI container is UP and running using

-and also the container for seller ui is UO using
 ```
 docker ps -a
 ```
+Also, verify that the Seller UI is accessible at http://sellerui.DOMAINNAME.com

 26. Create the Organisation and Products in seller app by following below steps: